gmgu/study-rust/6_control_flow/README.md

 ## Control Flow
-We will learn how to use if, while, and for statments.
+We learn how to use if, loop, while, and for statments.

 ## Examples